IAmWave/NSWI015/theory_questions.md

 ## File systems

 - What objects in UNIX are accessible via file system interface?
 What is the difference between character and block device?
+    * accessible via file system interface: files, sockets, named pipes, peripheral device, network drives
+    * character device (terminal) is not buffered
-    * block device (e.g. disk) is buffered - r/w happens in blocks, character device (terminal) is not
+    * block device (e.g. disk) is buffered, r/w happens in blocks.
+The blocks are then cached for faster IO
 - What are access rights for files?
 What is set UID?
     * each file has read/write/exec permissions (access rights) set for owner, group and others (u, g, o)
     * sticky bit: files may be deleted/renamed only by file owner, dir owner or root
     * set UID (SUID) see above
 - How do processes access open files?
 What is the difference between descriptor and opening of a file?
+    * multiple descriptors may correspond to a single open file (e.g. by `dup()`), also a descriptor may also correspond to a socket, pipe etc.
 - Describe structure of S5 volume and its extensions (ufs).
     * boot block, superblock, inode area, data block area
     * ufs: divided into cylinder groups